 Online "Virtual" Burning Permits are required January 15 through May 1.
 Open Burning hours are from 10:00 a.m. to 4:00 p.m.

 We want everyone who is going to conduct open burning to have, in hand, a numbered burning permit with a copy of the burning regulations.
 The permits are available online only.
 You only need to submit your information in the form.
 You do not need a permit in hand to burn.
-Any day that you want to burn all you need to do is check online the status of burning for the day or call the Fire Department main number (508) 261-7321 after 9:30 a.m. on the day you wish to burn and provide your permit number.
-You will then be notified as to whether or not the State will allow open burning that day.
+Any day that you want to burn all you need to do is check online the status of burning for the day or call the Fire Department main number (508) 261-7321 after 9:30 a.m. on the day you wish to burn and you will hear whether burning is allowed or prohibited on that day.
 If allowed, you will be able to utilize the same permit.

 As per the following burning regulations, burning hours are between 10:00 a.m. and 4:00 p.m.
 Anyone wishing to request a permit should call no earlier than 9:30 a.m. on the day in which he or she intends to burn or check online the status of burning for the day.

 When burning, the following conditions must be met: